 The general rule of thumb is if you are using ingredients to infuse liquor that are not shelf-stable, you should refrigerate it.
 This means any liquor infusing fresh ingredients or produce, like cranberries, should be stored in the fridge to keep it from spoiling.

-While you might be tempted to think that longer = better with infusions, but that’s really not always the case.
+While you might be tempted to think that longer = better with infusions, that’s really not always the case.
 Sure, for things like homemade vanilla extract, time can be your friend.
 But when you are infusing liquor to be used in cocktails, you want to stick to a week maximum before flavors get funky.

 If you make this recipe, please leave a review in the comments and a star rating!